Blizzard Mountain

-Blizzard Mountain is a 9313 ft mountain summit located on the common border shared by Blaine County and Butte County in Idaho, United States.
+Blizzard Mountain is a 9313 ft mountain summit in the western United States, located in central Idaho on the border of Blaine and Butte counties.

 Description

-Blizzard Mountain is part of the Pioneer Mountains which are a subset of the Rocky Mountains.
-The mountain is situated immediately northwest of Craters of the Moon National Monument and Preserve, 24 miles southwest of the town of Arco, and can be seen from Highway 20.
+Blizzard Mountain is part of the Pioneer Mountains, a subset of the Rocky Mountains.
+The mountain is northwest of Craters of the Moon National Monument and Preserve, 24 mi southwest of the town of Arco, and can be viewed from U.S. Route 20.

 The Blizzard Mountain Ski Area is 6 mi east of the summit.
 Topographic relief is significant as the summit rises 3,300 ft above Cottonwood Creek and the Snake River Plain in three miles.
 This landform's toponym has been officially adopted by the United States Board on Geographic Names.